Premature Ejaculation Unveiled: Symptoms, Causes, and Treatments

 What is Premature ejaculation?

-Premature Ejaculation is the inability to control or delay ejaculation for more than a minute after sexual intercourse, PE is when man ejaculates sooner than he would want during sexual activity.
+Premature Ejaculation is the inability to control or delay ejaculation for more than a minute after sexual intercourse.
+Premature ejaculation is when a man ejaculates sooner than he would want during sexual activity.
 It can happen in all sexual activities.
-In the United States, about 1 in 3 men aged between 18 to 60 years old are suffering from PE.
-Sometimes Erectile Dysfunction (ED) & Premature Ejaculation (PE) are interlinked with each other.
-ED is when men are not able to maintain an erection which is sufficient for sex.
-After ejaculation, an erection goes away, making it tough to know if the issue is PE or ED.
-It’s recommended to treat ED first, as PE may not be a problem once ED is managed.
+In the United States, about 1 in 3 men aged between 18 and 60 years are suffering from PE.
+Sometimes, Erectile Dysfunction (ED) & Premature Ejaculation (PE) are interlinked with each other.

 Symptoms of Premature Ejaculation